 This form is used to determine inclusive work dates of Junior Reserve Officers' Training Corps (JROTC) instructors for the timeframe of their contracts.

-This form is used for determining if the child receiving annuitants from the Survival Benefit Plan or Reserve Component Survivor Benefit Plan is eligible to receive them after they turn eighteen.
+This form is used for determining if a child receiving Survival Benefit Plan or Reserve Component Survivor Benefit Plan annuitants is eligible to receive them after they turn eighteen.